 People with claustrophobia can generally think back to their first claustrophobic experience.
 They may remember a traumatic event, or just remember an urgent sense of panic and not being able to breathe.

 This same fear reaction, all of their panicked thoughts and feelings, become associated with the notion of a confined space that may be difficult to escape.
 Even though it is obviously an irrational thought, the mind makes a connection that small spaces equal danger, and the body follows the mind’s cue by flooding them with physical symptoms of anxiety.

 Help for Claustrophobia

 A number of treatment options are available to help you overcome your claustrophobia.
 Research has shown that phobias respond best to a combination of treatment models.
-A holistic approach would include appropriate therapeutic treatment by a registered psychologist, as well as the use of natural remedies, relaxation techniques or other treatment methods such as hypnotherapy.
+A holistic approach would include appropriate therapeutic treatment by a registered psychologist, as well as the use of relaxation techniques or other treatment methods such as hypnotherapy.

 Treatment Options for Claustrophobia

 While many people are prescribed scheduled drugs to control the anxiety associated with their claustrophobia, they often have unwanted side affects, and certain drugs may be addictive.
 While prescription drugs may be beneficial, they may merely mask the symptoms without addressing the underlying problems.

 Cognitive Behavioral Therapy (CBT)

 Desensitization or exposure therapy is the most common method of treating claustrophobia.
 This therapy includes gradual exposure to the feared situation at a gentle pace.
 You may be asked to discuss your fears surrounding small spaces and gradually encouraged to enter situations that make you feel claustrophobic.
 This may seem like an impossible task but you will progress at a pace that is least distressing for you, while still making steady improvement.